To mobilize hundreds of residents to fund and champion Detroit entrepreneurs.

-For the BMe Fund which will provide grants to black men in Detroit and Philadelphia who have shared their stories and are engaging others in strengthening their cities
+For the Black Male Engagement (BMe) Fund which will provide grants to black men in Detroit who have shared their stories and are engaging others in strengthening their cities.

 To build +Acumen, an online leadership academy to train social entrepreneurs with targeted outreach in four Knight communities.